EricSlick/pq_post_office/README.md

 # Turbo/Stimulus
 I've done a small project recently trying out Turbo/Stimulus that could act as my 'spike'.
-I chose this as it's native to Rails 7, it makes doing reactive UI's far simpler than other UI frameworks, such as React, Vue, etc. It fits my past experiences well and this project is very simple and is not going to have millions of users.
+I chose this as it's native to Rails 7, it makes doing reactive UIs far simpler than other UI frameworks, such as React, Vue, etc. It fits my past experiences well and this project is very simple and is not going to have millions of users.
 I want to better learn turbo/stimulus and I believe it will let me do some nice improvements to the UI with little extra effort.